ropensci/roweb3/content/blog/2023-06-01-troubleshooting-pandoc-problems-as-an-r-user/index.md

 -   You might actually see a Pandoc error in the output, which usually mean something wrongs during Pandoc conversion step.
     Debugging using the input file passed to Pandoc will be the easiest.
-    If the tool you use is creating this input for you (like R Markdown or Quarto), add the configuration to keep the markdown input.
+    If the tool you use is creating this input for you (like R Markdown or Quarto), add the configuration to keep the Markdown input.
+See next subsection for more details!

 -   If you're having a case of "but it worked yesterday!", for instance "I did not change anything on R side but this does not work anymore: maybe the Pandoc version changed?
 Switching the Pandoc version, perhaps using [the pandoc package's functionality for handling the Pandoc version](https://cderv.github.io/pandoc/reference/index.html#handle-pandoc-version), can show a problem with a new Pandoc version, however this is rare.